Braid and Strand Camera

 About this book

-The source code for this documentation is at github.com/strawlab/strand-braid/tree/main/strand-braid-user/users-guide.
+The source code for this documentation is at github.com/strawlab/strand-braid/tree/main/docs/user-docs/users-guide.
 This book is made with mdBook.

 Hardware selection